ASCII art: Types and styles

-Emoticons and verticons
+Emoticons

 The simplest forms of ASCII art are combinations of two or three characters for expressing emotion in text.
 They are commonly referred to as 'emoticon', 'smilie', or 'smiley'.
 There is another type of one-line ASCII art that does not require the mental rotation of pictures, which is widely known in Japan as kaomoji (literally "face characters".)

 More complex examples use several lines of text to draw large symbols or more complex figures.
 Hundreds of different text smileys have developed over time, but only a few are generally accepted, used and understood.

 ASCII comic

 An ASCII comic is a form of webcomic.

 The Adventures of Nerd Boy

-The Adventures of Nerd Boy, or just Nerd Boy, was an ASCII comic, published by Joaquim Gândara between 5 August 2001 and 17 July 2007, and consisting of 600 strips.
+'The Adventures of Nerd Boy', or just 'Nerd Boy', was an ASCII comic, published by Joaquim Gândara between 5 August 2001 and 17 July 2007, and consisting of 600 strips.
 They were posted to ASCII art newsgroup alt.ascii-art and on the website.
 Some strips have been translated to Polish and French.